jscad/OpenJSCAD.org/packages/io/csg.js/V2-BRAINSTORM.md

         - why is applyParameterDefinitions called multiple times ?
     - ways to get a list of evenly spaced out points on a path (useful a LOT OF TIMES)
     - ways to get the outline of a 2D shape as a path

+    ## Code Archelogy

+    - for 2d shapes (CAG): FuzzyShape2Factory (used every time canonicalize() is called, ie A LOT) lookupOrCreate() is called FOR EACH VERTEX but the results are discarded !! lots of calls for nothing
+    - 3d shape (CSG) 3d polygons have 'planes' but a lot of geometry primitives generate planes (normals) on the fly, not